Learning and talking a language

 Directive function

 If the sender wishes to draw the attention of the recipient and/or provoke a reaction from them, they will use the directive or appellate language function.
-The function is often a command or question so generally imperatives and interrogative modes are used.
+The function is often a command or question, so generally, imperatives and interrogative modes are used.
+This function is essential in instructional contexts, such as classrooms or training sessions, where the aim is to guide or influence behavior.

 What Are the Different Functions of Language - Directive function